11 Key Martech Trends for 2023-2026

-That's because, when done right, rationalization can dramatically improve customer experience.
+That's because, when done right, personalization can dramatically improve the customer experience.
 Increase conversions.
 And more.

 The early days of personalization were dominated by bulky, complicated software suites, like Ontraport.

-Today, many more accessible tools have personalization features.
+Today, many more accessible SaaS products have added personalization features.

 9. Demand For SEO Software Continues to Grow

-Despite that, the space continues to see steady growth.
+Despite that, space continues to see steady growth.

 For example, Ahrefs is slowly becoming one of the market leaders in the space (based on search volume growth and purported revenue numbers).

-Interest in SEO software suite Ahrefs is steadily increasing.
+Interest in SEO software suite "Ahrefs" is steadily increasing (566% in 5 years).